Energy Efficient Garage Door Tips

 • Insulation: Wood doors generally provide a lower level of insulation than steel doors.

-• Price: Solid wood is a more expensive option than steel because it cannot be produced as quickly or easily.
+• Price: Solid wood is a more costly option than steel because it cannot be produced as quickly or easily.

 What’s the Difference Between Real Wood and Faux Wood Doors?